kevbaker/kubernetes-fluentbit-kafka-quine/README.md

 See `Makefile` for helpful commands using `make help`.
 These should help to manage the running Kuberntes cluser for this project.

 ## References

 * [YouTube: Kubernetes pod autoscaling for beginners with kind](https://www.youtube.com/watch?v=FfDI08sgrYY) - Uses `Kind`.
 * [Github: Kubernetes pod autoscaling for beginners with kind](https://github.com/marcel-dempers/docker-development-youtube-series/tree/master/kubernetes/autoscaling/components)
+* [K8s System Logs](https://kubernetes.io/docs/concepts/cluster-administration/system-logs) - System component logs record events happening in cluster, which can be very useful for debugging.
+You can configure log verbosity to see more or less detail.
+Logs can be as coarse-grained as showing errors within a component, or as fine-grained as showing step-by-step traces of events (like HTTP access logs, pod state changes, controller actions, or scheduler decisions).
+* [K8s JSON Log Format](https://kubernetes.io/docs/concepts/cluster-administration/system-logs/#json-log-format) - The `--logging-format=json` flag changes the format of logs from klog native
+* [K8s API Server Configuration](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) - The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
+* [Kind Runtime Config](https://kind.sigs.k8s.io/docs/user/configuration/#runtime-config) - The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
+* [JSON Lines Format](https://jsonlines.org/) - JSON Lines text format, also called newline-delimited JSON.
+JSON Lines is a convenient format for storing structured data that may be processed one record at a time.
+It works well with unix-style text processing tools and shell pipelines.
+It's a great format for log files.
+It's also a flexible format for passing messages between cooperating processes.